Img Source - Abheeth for Column Five

 In the Americas and Europe, standards aim to ensure production safety.
 For example, in the United States, the Occupational Safety and Health Administration (OSHA) develops comprehensive requirements to maintain safety in manufacturing facilities.
 The organization's recommendations cover all aspects of enterprise activities, including the use of warning signs, workplace organization, and equipment protection.

 As OSHA statistics show, manufacturing has the highest number of workplace injuries.
-In 2015 alone, there were 10,388 serious injuries, 7,636 hospitalizations, and 2,644 amputations related to industrial activities.
+In 2023, nearly 400 manufacturing workers were killed on the job in the U.S., with about 30% of deaths caused by "contact incidents" such as being struck by objects or caught in machinery.
 This underscores the need for safety best practices in manufacturing in the industrial sector to minimize injuries and protect personnel.

 Use Personal Protective Equipment (PPE)